ghdl/ghdl/doc/using/InvokingGHDL.rst

   by default.

 .. option:: --warn-library
+.. option:: -Wlibrary

   Warns if a design unit replaces another design unit with the same name.

 .. option:: --warn-default-binding
+.. option:: -Wdefault-binding

   During analyze, warns if a component instantiation has neither configuration specification nor default binding.
 This may be useful if you want to detect during analyze possibly unbound components if you don't use configuration.
 See section :ref:`VHDL_standards` for more details about default binding rules.

 .. option:: --warn-binding
+.. option:: -Wbinding

   During elaboration, warns if a component instantiation is not bound (and not explicitly left unbound).
 Also warns if a port of an entity is not bound in a configuration specification or in a component configuration.
 This warning is enabled by default, since default binding rules are somewhat complex and an unbound component is most often unexpected.

   However, warnings are still emitted if a component instantiation is inside a generate statement.
 As a consequence, if you use the conditional generate statement to select a component according to the implementation, you will certainly get warnings.

+.. option:: --warn-port
+.. option:: -Wport

+  Emit a warning on unconnected input port without defaults (in relaxed mode).

 .. option:: --warn-reserved
+.. option:: -Wreserved

   Emit a warning if an identifier is a reserved word in a later VHDL standard.

+.. option:: --warn-pragma
+.. option:: -Wpragma

+  Emit a warning for unknown pragma

 .. option:: --warn-nested-comment
+.. option:: -Wnested-comment

   Emit a warning if a ``/*`` appears within a block comment (vhdl 2008).

+.. option:: --warn-directive
+.. option:: -Wdirective

+  Emit an option on tool directive

 .. option:: --warn-parenthesis
+.. option:: -Wparenthesis

   Emit a warning in case of weird use of parentheses.

 .. option:: --warn-vital-generic
+.. option:: -Wvital-generic

   Warns if a generic name of a vital entity is not a vital generic name.
 This is set by default.

 .. option:: --warn-delayed-checks
+.. option:: -Wdelayed-checks

   Warns for checks that cannot be done during analysis time and are postponed to elaboration time.
 This is because not all procedure bodies are available during analysis (either because a package body has not yet been analysed or because `GHDL` doesn't read not required package bodies).

   These are checks for no wait statements in a procedure called in a sensitized process and checks for pure rules of a function.

 .. option:: --warn-body
+.. option:: -Wbody

   Emit a warning if a package body which is not required is analyzed.
 If a package does not declare a subprogram or a deferred constant, the package does not require a body.

 .. option:: --warn-specs
+.. option:: -Wspecs

   Emit a warning if an all or others specification does not apply.

+.. option:: --warn-universal
+.. option:: -Wuniversal

+  Emit a warning on incorrect use of universal values.

+.. option:: --warn-port-bounds
+.. option:: -Wport-bounds

+  Emit a warning on bounds mismatch between the actual and formal in a scalar port association

 .. option:: --warn-runtime-error
+.. option:: -Wruntime-error

   Emit a warning in case of runtime error that is detected during analysis.

+.. option:: --warn-delta-cycle
+.. option:: -Wdelta-cycle

+  Emit a warning if a signal assignemnt creates a delta cycle in a postponed process.

+.. option:: --warn-no-wait
+.. option:: -Wno-wait

+  Emit a warning if there is no wait statement in a non-sensitized process

 .. option:: --warn-shared
+.. option:: -Wshared

   Emit a warning when a shared variable is declared and its type it not a protected type.

 .. option:: --warn-hide
+.. option:: -Whide

   Emit a warning when a declaration hides a previous hide.

 .. option:: --warn-unused
+.. option:: -Wunused

   Emit a warning when a subprogram is never used.

+.. option:: --warn-nowrite
+.. option:: -Wnowrite

+  Emit a warning if a variable or a signal is never assigned (only for synthesis).

 .. option:: --warn-others
+.. option:: -Wothers

   Emit a warning is an `others` choice is not required because all the choices have been explicitly covered.

 .. option:: --warn-pure
+.. option:: -Wpure

   Emit a warning when a pure rules is violated (like declaring a pure function with access parameters).

+.. option:: --warn-analyze-assert
+.. option:: -Wanalyze-assert

+  Emit a warning for assertions that are statically evaluated during analysis.

+.. option:: --warn-attribute
+.. option:: -Wattribute

+  Emit a warning on incorrect use of attributes.

+.. option:: --warn-useless
+.. option:: -Wuseless

+  Emit a warning on useless code (like conditions that are always false or true, assertions that cannot be triggered).

+.. option:: --warn-no-assoc
+.. option:: -Wno-assoc

+  Emit a warning on missing association for a port association.
+Open associations are required.

 .. option:: --warn-static
+.. option:: -Wstatic

   Emit a warning when a non-static expression is used at a place where the standard requires a static expression.

 .. option:: --warn-error
+.. option:: --warn-error=<warning>
+.. option:: -Werror
+.. option:: -Werror=<warning>
+.. option:: -Wno-error=<warning>

   When this option is set, warnings are considered as errors.
+With the parameter, only the specific warning is turned into an error.

 Diagnostics Control